 - Introducing new team members

-- Reporting on community programs – e.g. providing computers to a local school
+- Reporting on community programs – e.g. provision of computers to local schools and communities

-Providing us with an indication of decision making power and intent – those consuming more content and demonstrating high engagement could have been contacted directly at the right time with relevant offers and propositions.
+Scoring can provide you with an indication of decision-making power and intent – those consuming more content and demonstrating high engagement could have been contacted directly at the right time with relevant offers and propositions.

-A well-designed ABM program and its success require the collaboration of the Sales and Marketing teams – the implementation design of the MAP and CRM to enable the business rules like triggers, scoring milestones and alerts.
+Marketers can design a beautiful, well-architected ABM program but its success is highly dependent on the collaboration with the Sales organisation – the integration of the MAP and CRM to enable business rules like triggers, scoring milestones and alerts.
 All stakeholders need to be involved in the process to ensure it runs as smoothly as possible.

 If you’d like to speak to us about Account-Based Marketing, you can call me on 03 9290 9777 or email email@example.com.